-Here we are trying to explain the Concept of Stretch, Leverage and Fit in Strategic Management.
-We also giving some examples and related information to get more idea about this topic.
-Hamel and Prahalad added this concept to the strategic intent.
+This article will explain the Concept of Stretch, Leverage and Fit in Strategic Management.
+Check supportive and relevant examples provided at the end of this article to get more idea about this topic.

-Stretch, Leverage and Fit in Strategic Management
+Stretch Leverage and Fit in Strategic Management

 Subsequent to the idea of strategic intent, Hamel and Prahalad added the concept of ‘stretch’ and ‘leverage’.

-Under fit, the strategic intent would seen to be more realistic, under stretch and leverage it could be idealistic.
+Under fit, the strategic intent would be seen to be more realistic, under stretch and leverage it could be idealistic.

 Example: Tata Steel’s Strategic Intent where we can consider Vision, Mission, Objectives etc.

 This is all about the concept and meaning of Concept of Stretch, Leverage and Fit in Strategic Management.
 This article will help to the students and researcher of management and business studies stream.